SanderSass/DataProcessing_nodejs_2021_22/README.md

 4. Install the project and locate the project into xampp->htdocs folder.
 For example: D: .\\..\xampp\\**htdocs**

-5. Open the API project "DataProcessing_nodejs_2021_22" in Visual Studio Code.
+5. Open the API project **DataProcessing_nodejs_2021_22** in Visual Studio Code.

 6. Set up the Node.js in project:

    1. Install Node_modules using this command in terminal: "npm install".
-This command should install all dependencies / devDependencies which is stated in package.json.
+This command should install all dependencies / devDependencies (environment variables) which is stated in **package.json**.
 (Web Development Field Guide.
 (2015, June 25). *Initialize NPM on an existing project*).

    2. Using this command, it starts the API local server : "npm run start".